telerik/xaml-docs/README.md

 You can generate a static web site from the Telerik UI for WPF/Silverlight the documentation and browse it locally.

 For the WPF documentaion:

  1. Clone the repository `git clone git@github.com:telerik/xaml-docs.git`
  2. Run `bundle install` (you must have ruby and bundler installed beforehand)
  3. Run `jekyll serve`
  4. Open "http://localhost:4000/devtools/wpf" in your browser

-For the WPF documentaion:
+For the Silverlight documentaion:

  1. Clone the repository `git clone git@github.com:telerik/xaml-docs.git`
  2. Run `bundle install` (you must have ruby and bundler installed beforehand)
  3. Run `jekyll serve --config _config.yml,_silverlight.yml`
  4. Open "http://localhost:4000/devtools/silverlight" in your browser

 ## License